Are you ready to start recording your inaugural podcast episode?

 But, more importantly, it also fails to capture the particular first episode format that makes launches much more effective.

-So in this article, I’m going to share with you how to structure your first episode for maximum results, and give you two free resources I’ve created to help you get predictable, quality audio for that first episode and beyond.
+So in this article, I’m going to share with you how to record a podcast and structure your first episode for maximum results, and provide you with two free resources I’ve created to help you get predictable, quality audio for that first episode and beyond.

-Before you dive into the topic or lesson for your first show, you want to make sure to lay the groundwork for listeners.
+Before we start to consider the focus point of your first show, it’s important to lay the groundwork for listeners.

 In other words, give them a breakdown of the basics so they can decide if your show is right for them.